How Industrial Ecommerce Companies Can Step Up Their Digital Game

 Social commerce.

-• Showcase products: Social media platforms such as Facebook enable brands to set up storefronts to showcase products, including product information and pricing.
+• Showcase products: Social media platforms, such as Facebook, enable brands to set up storefronts to showcase products, including product information and pricing.

-• Build relationships: B2B businesses often use professional social networking sites like LinkedIn to identify decision-makers at target companies, build relationships and schedule sales calls with new customers.
+• Build relationships: B2B businesses often use professional social networking sites, like LinkedIn, to identify decision-makers at target companies, build relationships and schedule sales calls with new customers.

 • Advertising: Social media ads enable businesses to target audiences based on demographics and interests and tap new markets